 In addition to the aperiodic component of the spectrum of neural activity, periodic parameters like frequency and power can change with cognitive tasks or different stimulation conditions [22].
 A vast amount of research across species has related different frequency bands of neural activity to different behaviors, perceptual or cognitive processes, or conscious states [23] [24].
 Much of this research has focused on prominent peaks of neural activity visible in the power spectrum of neural activity, such as the 10 Hz alpha rhythm in humans related to attention [25] [26], the 6 Hz theta rhythm in rodents related to memory [27] [28], or the higher beta rhythm between 15 and 35 Hz related to perceptual decision making or motor activity [29] [30].
 In planarians, the previous work by Aoki and colleagues [6] did not uncover specific peaks in the power spectrum, aside from a “plateau” between 0.1 and 0.4 Hz.
 Similarly, the data recorded in our experiment under darkness did not show any specific peaks aside from a plateau in lower frequencies.
-However, this signal was not significantly different from the signal recorded from the dead mosquito larvae, so it is possible that this plateau reflects noise in the recording setup.
+However, the low-frequency signal was not significantly different from the signal recorded from the dead mosquito larvae, so it is possible that this plateau reflects noise in the recording setup.
 In contrast, in the comparison of the power spectra between the planarians recorded during darkness and under light stimulation, we found that the overall power appears to be increased.
 More specifically, we found a significant difference at low frequencies between approximately 0.5 and 1 Hz, indicating an elevated low-frequency plateau during light stimulation.
-In addition, we also found a significant difference in a broad frequency range between 2 and 20 Hz, indicating increased higher frequency power during light stimulation.
-The latter activity could be specifically related to the reported photophobia of the planarians.
+In addition, we also found a significant difference in a broad frequency range between 3 and 20 Hz, indicating increased higher frequency power during light stimulation.
+Importantly, in the decapitated planarians, we found an absence of the signal increase due to light stimulation, and only the low-frequency power between 0.5 and 1.3 Hz was significantly increased in the intact compared to the decapitated planarians.
+Thus, the latter activity could be specifically related to the reported photophobia of the planarians.
 Aoki et al. [6] reported increased waveform activity when the animals were warmed to approximately 10°C, as well as large myogenic spikes.
-Our data processing pipeline should have excluded all myogenic spikes due to their large amplitude above the signal mean.
+Our data processing pipeline should have excluded all myogenic spikes due to their large amplitude above the signal mean (Figure 2).
 Therefore, we can conclude that the difference in the power spectra likely reflects increased neural activity due to sensory stimulation or to an overall active state of the live, uncooled animals.
-The exact nature of the high-frequency power increase needs to be further examined in different stimulation contexts or in different tasks.
+The exact nature of the low- and high-frequency power increase needs to be further examined in different stimulation contexts or in different tasks.

 4.3 Limitations